bmeg/iceberg-schema-tools/docs/link-data-object.md

 In the graph association use case satisfies the following requirements:
 * Defines a typed schema for a given association:
 * The association is a vertex, an edge with data, which the schema author can define an arbitrary set of properties on the edge.
+* When populating the href of an association link, the link writer retrieves the values of template variables from the target vertices.
+This differs from [standard hypermedia template processing](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#rfc.section.7.2.1), where the template variables are retrieved from the instance.

 Implementation:
 * No new overrides of the link description schema apply.
 The vocabulary for the edge association use case is defined in the The [targetHints object](https://json-schema.org/draft/2019-09/json-schema-hypermedia.html#rfc.section.6.5.5) .